arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/RestRemoveByKeys.md

 @startDocuBlock RestRemoveByKeys
-@brief Hihi removes multiple documents by their keys
+@brief removes multiple documents by their keys

 @RESTHEADER{PUT /_api/simple/remove-by-keys, Remove documents by their keys}